grafana/k6/docs/design/019-file-api.md

 In line with [our commitment to optimize large file handling in k6](https://github.com/grafana/k6/issues/2974), we propose introducing a new `fs` module.
 This module is intended to offer an intuitive and user-friendly API for file interactions within k6 scripts.
 We'll also provide some ideas for efficient file handling to minimize memory consumption during k6 execution.

 ### Context

 Currently, files cannot be opened from within a function executed by a VU, only in the init context.

 This is due to k6's design for distributed execution, particularly in the cloud.
 K6 runs the init context once, gathers resources, including files, and sends them to other instances where VU code runs.

-### Assumptions
-- The solution should be native to k6, with the code being in the k6 repository and maintained by the k6 OSS team.
-- The new functionality's API should be intuitive for users familiar with filesystem APIs from other languages and technologies.
-- The module should introduce only essential APIs: read-only operations.
-- The proposed API should not affect file handling within HTTP requests.

 ### Requirements

-- The solution should allow file interaction during k6 script execution.
+- The solution must be native to k6, with the code being in the k6 repository and maintained by the k6 OSS team.
 - The solution must use asynchronous operations.
+- The solution restricts opening files in the init context only.
+- The solution allows read-only operations on files in the init context and the vu, setup and teardown stages.
+- The solution must provide support for reading text and binary files.
-- The module should operate seamlessly in local and cloud setups.
+- The solution must support local and cloud execution seamlessly.
-- The module should strive to optimize memory usage when handling files.
+- The solution must provide substantial improvements to memory usage, compared to using the current `open()` function.
+- The solution's API should be intuitive and hard to misuse for users familiar with filesystem APIs from other languages and technologies.

 ### Scope